dentarg/auth0-blog/_posts/2017-09-05-major-hardware-manufacturer-enhances-security-with-auth0.markdown

 Since the applications are expecting JWTs with the `https://bkrebs.auth0.com/` issuer, we will use a `client_id` and a `client_secret` previously configured on my own Auth0 account (`bkrebs`).
 For the sake of thoroughness, we will recreate these properties to understand the process, but we won't use them.

-## Consolidating Identities with Auth0
+## Consolidating Multiple Identities with Auth0

 After creating our account on Auth0, or reusing an existing one, the first step is to create a Database Connection.
 Let's start by visiting the [Database Connections page](https://manage.auth0.com/#/connections/database) in the management dashboard, where we will click on the [Create DB Connection button](https://manage.auth0.com/#/connections/database/new).
 In the form that is shown to us, we will simply define a name for the connection, `profile-consolidation`, and hit the Create button.